Baltistan

 Baltistan (/en/, /ur/); also known as Baltiyul or Little Tibet, is a mountainous region in the Pakistani-administered territory of Gilgit-Baltistan and constitutes a northern portion of the larger Kashmir region that has been the subject of a dispute between India and Pakistan since 1947.
-It is located near the Karakoram (south of K2) and borders Gilgit to the west, China's Xinjiang to the north, Indian-administered Ladakh to the southeast, and the Indian-administered Kashmir Valley to the southwest.
+Administered under the Baltistan Division, it is located southwest of the Karakoram and borders Gilgit and Diamer divisions to the west, Xinjiang of China to the north, Indian-administered Ladakh to the southeast, and the Indian-administered Kashmir Valley to the southwest.
 The average altitude of the region is over 3350 m.
-Baltistan is largely administered under the Baltistan Division.

 Prior to the partition of British India in 1947, Baltistan was part of the princely state of Jammu and Kashmir, having been conquered by Gulab Singh's armies in 1840.
-Baltistan and Ladakh were administered jointly under one wazarat (district) of the state.
+Baltistan and Ladakh were administered jointly under one wazarat or district, Ladakh Wazarat, of the state.
 The region retained its identity in this setup as the Skardu tehsil, with Kargil and Leh being the other two tehsils of the district.
-After Hari Singh, the last maharaja of Jammu and Kashmir, acceded to the Dominion of India in 1947, his local governor in Gilgit was overthrown by the Gilgit Scouts, who then took the entire region for Pakistan during the Indo-Pakistani War of 1947–1948.
-The Gilgit Agency and Skardu tehsil, as well as a portion of Kargil tehsil, (Note: According to the 1961 Census of India, 31 complete and 5 partial villages of Kargil came under Pakistani control and subsequently became part of Baltistan, amounting to an area of some 1,567.2 mi2.
-However, all of these villages had belonged to the Kharmang ilaqa of Baltistan, which was transferred from Skardu tehsil to Kargil in 1901.
-A few villages of the Kharmang ilaqa, such as Hardas and Karkichu, remained part of Kargil.) have since been under Pakistani governance while the Kashmir Valley as well as Leh tehsil and most of the Kargil tehsil remain under Indian governance.
-The Chorbat Valley, geographically in the Baltistan region, was de-facto partitioned when its four villages (with one Bogdang already under Indian control since 1947) were captured by India during the Indo-Pakistani War of 1971, and were incorporated into the erstwhile state of Jammu and Kashmir (now in Ladakh).

-The region is inhabited primarily by the Balti people, a largely Muslim ethnic group of Tibetan descent.
+After Hari Singh, the last maharaja of Jammu and Kashmir, acceded to the Dominion of India in 1947, his local governor in Gilgit was overthrown by the Gilgit Scouts.
+Rebel groups later took the entire region for Pakistan during the Indo-Pakistani War of 1947–1948.
+The region is inhabited primarily by the Balti people, a predominantly Muslim ethnic group of Tibetan descent.
 Baltistan is strategically significant to both Pakistan and India; the Siachen conflict and the Kargil War took place in this region alongside others.

 Etymology

-Like other Islamic regions near the Indian subcontinent, the name Baltistan is likely created by adding the Persian suffix -istan to the name of the Balti people, who lived here before the Islamic conquests.